 Outer Banks Center for Dolphin Research

-The 14th Outer Banks Shrimp Cookoff was held on Sunday, November 5th, 2023 at Mahi Mahi’s Island Grill in Nags Head, NC!
-Local chefs competed to prepare the best shrimp dish.
-The event also featured a silent auction and 50/50 raffle.
-All proceeds benefited the Outer Banks Center for Dolphin Research!
-Click here to see who won the cookoff this year!
+The 15th Outer Banks Shrimp Cookoff will be held on Sunday, November 3rd, 2024 at Mahi Mahi’s Island Grill in Nags Head, NC!
+Local chefs will compete to prepare the best shrimp dish.
+The event will also feature a silent auction and 50/50 raffle.
+All proceeds will benefit the Outer Banks Center for Dolphin Research!
+Click here to see updates on local competitors and sponsors!

 The Outer Banks Center for Dolphin Research, established in November 2008, is a 501 c(3) non-profit organization engaged in a long-term photo-identification study of bottlenose dolphins in the northern Outer Banks of North Carolina.